Ransomware Groups Make The Move To Intermittent Encryption

 How Can I Prevent a Ransomware Attack?

-The vendor community monitors emerging trends, anticipates new threats, and updates its products to prevent attackers from gaining an advantage.
-Customers must also remain vigilant and take proactive measures to secure their systems with adequate ransomware protection provided by a comprehensive cloud email security solution.
+The vendor community monitors emerging trends, anticipates new threats, and updates its products to prevent attackers from gaining an advantage against malware protection and other cybersecurity tools.
+Customers must also remain vigilant and take proactive measures to secure their systems with adequate ransomware protection provided by a comprehensive cloud email security software solution.
 Layered defense mechanisms are necessary to mitigate ransomware attacks.
-Best practices and security controls include:
+The best practices for email security and controls include:

 • AI-based detection capabilities for advanced anti-phishing

-• Web application firewalls (WAFs) to protect data
+• Web application firewalls (WAFs) to ensure data loss prevention

 • An automated, risk-based patching program

-• Threat detection and response across multiple layers (XDR)
+• Advanced threat protection and response across multiple layers (XDR)

 • Firewalls and other protective measures for IoT and OT environments